Ujjwal2023kumar/InvestSmart-Finance-InvestmentPlatform/README.md

 ---

 ## License
 This project is for educational/demo purposes only and is not affiliated with Zerodha.
-See [LICENSE](LICENSE) for details.